bird-house/cookiecutter-birdhouse/docs/source/pypi_release_checklist.rst

         .. code-block:: bash

-            pip install readme_renderer
+            python -m pip install flit twine
+            python -m flit build
-            python setup.py check -r -s
+            python -m twine check dist/*

 #.
-Edit the release on GitHub (e.g. https://github.com/audreyr/cookiecutter/releases).
+Edit the release on GitHub (e.g. https://github.com/bird-house/cookiecutter-birdhouse/releases).
 Paste the release notes into the release's release page, and come up with a title for the release.

 About This Checklist
 --------------------